-0.5 unit An investigation of the role of aesthetic reflection in learning and teaching practices.
+An investigation of the role of aesthetic reflection in learning and teaching practices.
 By taking up art work or a related practice and by discussing readings drawn from different aesthetic perspectives, students will examine how formal engagement affects one's concept of art, when art occurs and how it is practiced.

-19th and 20th Century Critical Thinkers 0.5 unit An introduction to critical thinkers in the western radical tradition, such as Marx, Adorno, and Habermas, who have profoundly influenced contemporary intellectual life and practices of educating for emancipatory learning.
+19th and 20th Century Critical Thinkers

+An introduction to critical thinkers in the western radical tradition, such as Marx, Adorno, and Habermas, who have profoundly influenced contemporary intellectual life and practices of educating for emancipatory learning.